 There is no single definition for organisational culture.
-Essentially, it is the social and psychological environment of your organisation, based on its underlying beliefs, assumptions, values, expectations, and communication, both internally and externally.
+Essentially, it is the social and psychological environment of your organisation, based on its underlying beliefs, assumptions, core values, expectations, and communication, both internally and externally.

-Organisational culture and values permeate throughout an organisation, resulting in practices, processes, and behaviours by which the organisation conducts itself – the way things are done around here.
+Organisational culture and shared values permeate throughout an organisation, resulting in practices, processes, and behaviours by which the organisation conducts itself – the way things are done around here.